Skip to content

 Muang Ngoy is a remote village that can only be reached by boat.
 If you join the one-day tour, you’ll head there first, hike a small hill to have a panoramic view of the river and the village, and then visit a cave.

 The village is spread out along the dusty road, and there isn’t much to do.
 Technically, you could visit this village independently since a boat leaves daily from Nong Khiaw.
 The catch is that the return boat from Muang Ngoy to Nong Khiaw leaves at 9:00 am.
 This means you won’t be able to do a day trip alone.
-A move to discourage people from travelling independently and force them to join a tour.
-It’s this kind of scam that pisses me off when travelling in Southeast Asia: they happen all the time.
+A move to discourage people from traveling independently and force them to join a tour.
+It’s this kind of scam that pisses me off when traveling in Southeast Asia: they happen all the time.

 After visiting Muang Ngoy, you’ll catch the same tour boat to visit another village: Sop Keng.